rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 fun <K, V> mapOf(vararg values: Pair<K, V>): Map<K, V>
 ```

-Like listOf, mapOf accepts a variable number of arguments, but this time they should be pairs of keys and values.
+Like `listOf`, `mapOf` accepts a variable number of arguments, but this time they should be pairs of keys and values.
 Even though the creation of a new map may look like a special construct in Kotlin, it’s a regular function with a concise syntax.

 Next, let’s discuss how extensions simplify dealing with strings and regular expressions.